 - A platform has a guard-rail at the height of your hips

-When a company is certified by the national standard organization member, we can rest assured that they comply to certain regulations.
+When a company is certified by the national standard organisation member, we can rest assured that they comply to certain regulations.
 Each standard has its own rules.
 Therefore, each has its own number.

 Let’s see what the most often occurring ones actually mean.